mgimon/mgimon/README.md

 ## Hi there! 👋

 I am Manu Gimon, a **Computer Science** student at [42](https://www.42network.org/about-us/digital-credentials/), passionate about software and web development.

 I love creating interactive web applications and constantly learning new technologies.

-Here you can find some of my contributions on GitHub :)
+Feel free to check out some of my contributions on GitHub :)

 ## 🏆 My achievements